 The course adopts a multi-faceted teaching concept combining conceptual lectures, discussion, reviews of programming codes, and hands-on exercises using Python.
-Each of the three core parts is associated with programming demos and exercises using real-world data sets from fields such as marketing and credit risk analytics.
-The data will be provided in the course.
+The three core parts are associated with programming demos and exercises using real-world data sets from marketing and credit risk analytics.
+The course pack includes all relevant data.

-The final assignment will give students an opportunity to further develop their practical skills by working on an ML-related task, which can be connected to their Ph.D. research
+The final assignment allows students to further develop their practical skills by working on an ML-related task, which should ideally connect to their Ph.D. research.